peterkuma/cl2nc/README.md

 ## Example

-cl2nc can be used on the command-line:
+On the command-line:

     cl2nc input.dat output.nc

-where `input.dat` is a Vaisala CL51 or CL31 dat file and output is the name of the NetCDF output file.
+where `input.dat` is a Vaisala CL51 or CL31 dat file and `output.nc` is the name of a NetCDF output file.

 ## Install